 In his ninth season at the helm of the Blue Raiders, Stockstill has captured a league title, won the 2009 New Orleans Bowl, made four bowl appearances, been bowl eligible five times, earned two public recognition awards from the NCAA for APR success, appeared on television 71 times, produced six of the top eight crowds in Floyd Stadium history, and had back-to-back eight-win seasons for the first time in 21 years.

 Under his watch, the Blue Raiders have also produced five all-American’s, including one academic all-American, three defensive players of the year, and two bowl game MVP’s.
 Middle Tennessee also became the first Sun Belt team to win 10 games in a season, and set the Floyd Stadium single-game attendance record.
-He also has three NFL Draft picks with Erik Walden in 2008, Chris McCoy in 2010, and Rod Issac in 2011.
+He also has three NFL Draft picks with Erik Walden in 2008, Chris McCoy in 2010, Rod Issac in 2011, and Jimmy Staten in 2014.

 After winning eight games in 2012 and being left out of a bowl game, Stockstill showed his bounce back ability once again by leading the Raiders to another eight-win season and a trip to the Bell Helicopter Armed Forces bowl.
 The Blue Raiders were among the national leaders in turnovers gained (5th), turnover margin (T12th), fewest penalties (14th), third down conversions (25th) and rushing (31st).